rvk-utd/hanna/README.md

 yarn install
 ```

-This sets up all the neccessary githooks, configures git, and initializes the
+This sets up all the neccessary githooks, configures git, and displays
-git submodule containing the static
+notification explaining the submodule containing the
 [style-server](https://styles.reykjavik.is) assets.

 The repo is configured to use git LFS (Large File Storage).
 Make sure to